Proco Joe Moreno

-Proco Joe Moreno III (born May 19, 1972) is an American politician who served as alderman from the 1st ward in the Chicago City Council starting in 2010 when he was appointed to replace Manny Flores on March 26, 2010.
+Proco Joe Moreno III (born May 19, 1972) is an American politician who served as alderman from the 1st ward in the Chicago City Council.
+He was appointed to replace Manny Flores on March 26, 2010.
 His term ended on May 20, 2019, after his loss to Daniel La Spata in the 2019 Chicago aldermanic elections.
 The 1st Ward of Chicago incorporates areas including: Wicker Park, Bucktown, East Village, Ukrainian Village, Logan Square and the southeastern tip of Roscoe Village.

 Early life and education

-Moreno was born in Moline, Illinois and moved to Chicago after graduating from Augustana College, with a B.A. in Business and Art.
+Moreno was born in Moline, Illinois, and moved to Chicago after graduating from Augustana College, with a B.A. in Business and Art.
 Moreno has an M.B.A. from DePaul University and was vice president at a printing company before becoming Alderman.
 Moreno graduated from the Metropolitan Leadership Institute of United Neighborhood Organization (UNO), which seeks to develop political leaders within the Hispanic community.

 Political career

 In 2008, Moreno ran in the Democratic primary election against incumbent Illinois State Senator Willie Delgado in District 2 and lost.